xcp-ng/xcp-ng-org/docs/storage.md

 This process will take some time to finish (especially if you VM stays up and worst if you have a lot of writes on its disks).

-**What about creating snapshot (ie call backup jobs) faster than XCP-ng can coalesce?** Well, the chain will continue to grow.
+**What about creating snapshot (i.e., call backup jobs) faster than XCP-ng can coalesce?** Well, the chain will continue to grow.
 And more you have disks to merge, longer it will take.

 You will hit a wall, 2 options here: